flourishingkitchen.com

 Ingredients

-• 1 tablespoon organic broccoli sprouting seeds specifically produced for sprouting/microgreens
+• 1 tablespoon organic broccoli sprouting seeds, specifically produced for sprouting/microgreens

 • fresh cool water as needed